liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 question may also offer more material to present when describing the
 <liferay.parent.theme> tags. -->

-8. Deploy the theme into your Liferay bundle by running:
+9. Deploy the theme into your Liferay bundle by running:

 		mvn liferay:deploy

-9. Start up your Liferay instance that you have used during this exercise.
+10. Start up your Liferay instance that you have used during this exercise.
 Then, navigate to *Manage* &rarr; *Page* &rarr; *Look and Feel*.

-10. Select the *Define a specific look and feel for this page* option and you will see your `sample-theme` listed as an available theme.
+11. Select the *Define a specific look and feel for this page* option and the `sample-theme` is listed as an available theme.

 You have successfully developed a Liferay theme using Maven.
 Great job!